WalletScrutiny/WalletScrutinyCom/_bearer/cyclebit.tangem.card.md

 ## Analysis

 This is a Tangem branded offering which can be used by retailers together with [Cyclebit's point of sale](https://www.cyclebit.io/pos) solution.
-Similarly, **the card does not have a display or an interface.**
+Just like other Tangem products listed above, **the card does not have a display or an interface.**